Home Travel List Of Tribes In Ghana 2024

 The Kusasi Tribe

-Currently, there are about 400,000 Kusasis living in the Nawku regions in the northern part of the nation.
+Currently, about 400,000 Kusasis are living in the Nawku regions in the northern part of the nation.
 The supremacy of Bawku and paramountcy has been the main source of present tension in Kusasi-other ethnic group ties.
 These strained links have also generated racial suspicion and strained relations with their neighbors.

 The Mole-Dagbon Tribe